How Much Do Cats Sleep? Plus Other Related Questions

 It is also important to ignore your cat as best as you can at night.
 If you interact with your cat in any way when they try to wake you up, then you are rewarding their behavior.
 They will continue to do it.
 Even if you think you are punishing your cat by yelling at them or spraying them with a water bottle, cats do not perceive your behavior this way.
 They will continue to bug you at night to get you to wake up.
 Many cat parents make the mistake of thinking their cat is hungry and wake up to feed them in hopes their cat will leave them alone and let them sleep.
 This is a big mistake as your cat will continue to wake you up for food.
 Remember to stick to strict feeding, cuddling, and playing schedules during the day so your cat learns they will get everything they need from you during the day.
 This will allow you to sleep at night.
 If you want to learn more about how to discipline a cat using positive reinforcement training, then read our article here.

 Cats are interesting creatures with a lot of weird quirks that we love.
-One of those quirks is how lazy they seem to be when they just lay around napping all day.
+One of those quirks is how lazy they seem to be since they just lay around napping all day.
 Well, now you know that it is completely normal for cats to sleep for about 15-20 hours a day.
 As fierce predators, they need to rest!
 Even if our house cats are not actually fierce predators anymore, we can still pretend they are.
-So, the next time you see your kitty sleeping and dreaming all day, let them dream of being fierce lions and of cuddling in your lap.
+So the next time you see your kitty sleeping and dreaming all day, let them dream of being fierce lions and of cuddling in your lap.
 Be sure to provide your little lion a soft fleece blanket to snooze away on in the sunshine, and keep an eye on their sleeping habits as a way of monitoring their health and welfare.
 Happy snoozing!

 Petozy is a brand dedicated to pet and pet owner happiness.
 The about cats section contains silly articles about cat memes to more serious articles about cat play behavior.
 Search our articles to see if we can help you with your cat related questions.
 Or sign-up for our newsletter if you want to get updates when new articles or products are released.